 Rockledge Drive Residential Historic District: what's listed and why it survived

-The Rockledge Drive Residential Historic District was listed on the National Register in 1990.
-Roughly two miles of coquina-bluff residences from 1885 to 1925, built for Northern winter visitors.
+The Rockledge Drive Residential District was listed on the National Register on August 21, 1992.
+Roughly two miles of coquina-bluff residences from 1875 to 1949, built for Northern winter visitors.
 Here's what's in the district and how it dodged the post-war demolition wave.

 Why it survived